 Did you know you can gain Adobe certification in software like Photoshop, Illustrator and InDesign?
-You just need to take the Adobe Certified Expert Exam (ACE).
-Although these qualifications are not (usually) necessary to get work as a designer, illustrator or animator, they can are industry recognised credential, which can be super-useful for your career.
+You just need to pass an Adobe Certified Professional (formerly, Adobe Certified Associate) test.
+The qualifications are not (usually) necessary to get work as a designer, illustrator or animator, but they are industry-recognised credentials that can prove helpful for your career.

-There are several reasons you might want to become Adobe certified.
-Your employer might insist on it, or suggest it will help you get a raise or promotion.
-Having an official ‘Certified’ badge on your website may help you win clients as a freelancer.
-You may wish to teach Adobe skills to others.
-Or you may just realise there’s a lot of things you’ve never learned to do within the software, and fancy a challenge.
+There are several reasons you might want to gain Adobe certification.
+For one, your employer might insist on it or suggest it will help you get a raise or a promotion.
+If you're a freelancer, meanwhile, having an official ‘Certified’ badge from Adobe on your website may help you win clients as a freelancer.
+You may also wish to teach Adobe skills to others.
+Or you may just realise there are things you’ve never learned to do within the software and fancy the challenge.

 It was a similar story for Garrett Scott Shue, a graphic designer for the marketing department of Liberty University in Virginia.
 “My reasoning for taking the test was to push myself to learn as much as I can,” he explains.
 “This test is the industry standard for design and I wanted to prove that I had mastered these programs.”

 To book a test, you’ll need to create an Adobe ID if you don’t already have one; you can create one here.
-Then head to the Adobe Certification Exams website and scroll through the options to find the specific software you wish to take the test in and click on the blue ‘Schedule an exam’ button.
+You'll also need to set up a Test Candidate profile on the Certiport site and familiarise yourself with the exam policies.

 03. What might trip you up?